svdC1/kotobase/.github/ISSUE_TEMPLATE/bug_report.md

 ## Affected Functionality

-> **What part of the package of the package is the bug affecting, for example is it affecting CLI Lookup, Database Build, etc...**
+> **What part of the package is the bug affecting, for example is it affecting CLI Lookup, Database Build, etc...**

 ## To Reproduce